Expanding the model

-Through the Consortium for the Liberal Arts in Prison, BPI has collaborated with colleges and universities across the country to catalyze, launch, and sustain college-in-prison programs across the country.
+Through the Consortium for the Liberal Arts in Prison, BPI has collaborated with colleges and universities to catalyze, launch, and sustain college-in-prison programs across the country.
 Together these leading institutions are challenging expectations of inclusive excellence while redefining the boundaries of success for people in and returning home from prison.

 In 2009, BPI established the Consortium for the Liberal Arts in Prison to facilitate the further establishment of college-in-prison nationwide, calling for those programs to be of the highest quality, ambition, and rigor.
 BPI has pursued unlikely partners, new philanthropic supporters, and critical public-sector allies to create programs that last and flourish over time.

 The Consortium has offered strategic support, technical assistance, and critical guidance to colleges and universities as they develop and sustain ambitious college programs.
 As partnerships evolve, BPI has assisted with relations with corrections officials, provided seed funding, or helped design pilot models.

 Drawing on nearly two decades of experience, BPI helps other colleges and universities stay true to their own identities, realize students’ full potential, and more deeply fulfill their institutional missions.